 - improve your presentation of search engine listings with markups

 - reach your audience wherever they’re online

-- engage audience and help boost user generated content
+- engage the audience and help boost user-generated content

 - and concentrate on all organic such as organic SEO, organic link building etc.